-Join Steve Grisetti for an in-depth discussion in this video Understanding the basics of editing, part of Up and Running with Premiere Elements 12.
+Join Steve Grisetti for an in-depth discussion in this video Understanding the basics of editing, part of Learning Premiere Elements 12.

 If you are new to the experience of video editing, it's important to understand few basic principles before we get started.
 Every framing of video just like any digital photo is made up of thousands or even millions of little squares or rectangles of colour called pixels.
 These pixels are so small, you normally don't see them but they blend together into the shapes and images we see on digital photos or in digital video.
 How densely these pixels are packed together is called resolution.
 And every video, just like every photo, must maintain certain resolution in order for you to see pictures rather than pixels.